Freckled Model In Zara Ad Sparks Outcry On Chinese Social Media

 Some pin their hope on whitening skin care products, while others splash a few thousand dollars on spot-removal surgery.

-For those who can't afford either options, China has apps like Meitu, which allows users to wipe out freckles on selfies, for example, before sharing them on social media.
+For those who can't afford either option, China has apps like Meitu, which allows users to wipe out freckles on selfies, for example, before sharing them on social media.
 The app boasts almost 500 million active users.

 The topic on Weibo with the hashtag "Zara responds to uglifying Chinese model" has been viewed 510 million times so far.